aristanetworks/avd-workshops/workshops/git.md

 ### **Stage your changes**

 When you want to track files, you first need to stage them.
-The above output gives you a clue as to the command needed to stage the changes.
+The above output gives you a clue about the command needed to stage the changes.
 You can specify individual files or add all files with a wildcard period `.`

 To stage all file changes: